What is universal coverage?

-- equity in access to health services - everyone who needs services should get them, not only those who can pay for them;
+1. Equity in access to health services - everyone who needs services should get them, not only those who can pay for them;

-- the quality of health services should be good enough to improve the health of those receiving services; and
+2. The quality of health services should be good enough to improve the health of those receiving services; and

-- people should be protected against financial-risk, ensuring that the cost of using services does not put people at risk of financial harm.
+3. People should be protected against financial-risk, ensuring that the cost of using services does not put people at risk of financial harm.

 UHC is firmly based on the WHO constitution of 1948 declaring health a fundamental human right and on the Health for All agenda set by the Alma Ata declaration in 1978.
 UHC cuts across all of the health-related Sustainable Development Goals (SDGs) and brings hope of better health and protection for the world’s poorest.

-Resolutions and official strategies relating to UHC
+Resolutions and strategies

 - Health in 2015: from MDGs to SDGs